coldbox-modules/qb/README.md

 );
 ```

-Quick enables you to explore new ways of organizing your code by letting you pass around a query builder object that will compile down to the right SQL without you having to keep track of the order, whitespace, or other SQL gotchas!
+qb enables you to explore new ways of organizing your code by letting you pass around a query builder object that will compile down to the right SQL without you having to keep track of the order, whitespace, or other SQL gotchas!

 Here's a gist with an example of the powerful models you can create with this!
 https://gist.github.com/elpete/80d641b98025f16059f6476561d88202